Projects and Initiatives

 Context and challenges

-Public actors have faced many adaptive challenges since the beginning of the COVID-19 pandemic.
-Currently, there are few studies examining the adaptative capacities of public sector governance in the context of a pandemic crisis.
-Using the adaptive governance approach, which is a relatively new analytical framework for analyzing actors’ responses to uncertainty, helps to tackle complex situations that require resilience, creativity and innovation.
-This approach involves focusing on interactions between a wide range of individuals, organizations and institutions when responding to a crisis or emergency.
+Since the start of the COVID 19 pandemic, public sector organizations have faced many adaptive challenges.
+In the context of the current health crisis, it is important to analyze the strategies of government actors and how they have adapted to deal with the crisis.
+There are few studies examining the adaptive capacities of public governance at this time.
+Adaptive governance is a relatively new analytical framework for analyzing actors' responses to uncertainty.
+This approach is often associated with complex situations that require resilience, creativity and innovation.
+This approach involves focusing on the interactions between a wide range of individuals, organizations and institutions when they must respond to a crisis or emergency.

 The current pandemic context offers a unique opportunity to gain crucial knowledge on this topic by studying how governmental actors (political and administrative) are adapting to the socio-economic and health crisis caused by the spread of the coronavirus.
 By using the notion of “adaptive governance”, we analyze the phenomenon from three angles: public policy design, federalism and multi-level governance, and global governance in order to precisely answer to this research question.
 Our main goal is to understand and compare government adaptation mechanisms in Canada and abroad in order to support informed decision-making in the short, medium and long term.
 This project primarily examines the political-administrative situation in Canada while incorporating a comparative perspective with other federalist countries.
 The research also acknowledges the influence and the global governance of the World Health Organization on the policies and actions of the many countries affected by the pandemic.